Sovereignty Is Of The Individual

 Animals cannot:

-Therefore they cannot possess rights, but they can be given ethical protections (no cruelty, no torture, no needless suffering) because cruelty corrupts the human soul and violates rational benevolence.
+Therefore they cannot possess rights, but they can be given ethical protections (no needless suffering) because cruelty corrupts the human soul and violates rational benevolence.

 Animals have moral status, but not rights.